Who is winning the sanctions war?

 “Siberia and the Far East are still doing relatively OK, with some notable exceptions.
 But due to a lack of infrastructure and very concentrated investments into a handful of big projects, there's a limit to how much these regions can heat up as others cool down,” says Toth-Czifra.

-The picture Toth-Czifra deep dive paints is that Russia is not in trouble yet, but is clearly already feeling some pain and the situation is deteriorating, but not crashing.
+The picture Toth-Czifra's deep dive paints is that Russia is not in trouble yet, but is clearly already feeling some pain and the situation is deteriorating, but not crashing.

 “Even if the situation still worsens before the end of the year, the federal budget will likely simply increase transfers for now.
 But these problems will continue and receipts – including personal income tax, which has been fairly stable so far – will drop further in 1H2023,” Toth-Czifra said in a post on social media.

-In the long-term Europe has already won.
+In the long term Europe has already won.
 Russia has been through five big crises in the last three decades and it has bounced back from each stronger and richer.
 However, it cannot recover from this crisis like it has done from the others.

 Since 1991 Russia has been a market economy and outward looking, trading actively with the whole of the rest of the world.
 The difference with this crisis is that is no longer true.
 It has turned inward and the sanctions seek to restrict its trade.

 Russia oil exports are a perfect example.
-Until February, Russia was selling oil at market rates and had finally joined the OPEC+ cartel to be better able to manipulate the international prices.
+Until February, Russia was selling oil at market rates and had finally joined the OPEC+ cartel to be better able to manipulate international prices.
 Since February Russia has been happy to offer discounts as deep as 35% on the market price, simply to keep the revenues coming in.
-The Kremlin is now focused on earning enough cash to pay for the war and economic support at home than it is in profitability.
+The Kremlin is now more focused on earning enough cash to pay for the war and economic support at home than it is on profitability.
 And this mentality will have to remain in place until sanctions are lifted and it is returned to the international community.
 That could take generations to happen.